 I am an Investment Québec client.
 Who should I contact?

-- If you have any general questions about the Concerted Temporary Action Program for Businesses (PACTE), contact our call centre at
+- For general questions on the Assistance for Businesses in Regions on Maximum Alert program (AERAM), contact our call centre at

 I do not have a business relationship with Investissement Québec.
 How should I proceed?

 If your business is located in a red zone and has been ordered to close, contact our call centre at 1-844 474-6367.

 - The first step is to contact your financial institution right away.
 This is a key step and involves working with your account manager to identify the relief measures to which you may be entitled (such as the moratorium on principal repayment) in regard to your cash flow.
 Your financial institution is in the best position to assess the various options, so you should contact it first.
 This is the fastest route to the cash you need.

 - The preferred type of financial support is a loan guarantee (which is also applicable to lines of credit).
 For this purpose, Investissement Québec works with all financial institutions and the federal authorities.
 Assistance can also take the form of a loan from Investissement Québec.